kubeflow/kubeflow/components/tensorboard-controller/README.md

 4. Run the controller locally:   `make run`

-If you want to enable the scheduling functionality for Tensorboard Controllers that use ReadWriteOnce PVCs as log storages, then set the `RWO_PVC_SCHEDULING` to `true` and run: `RWO_PVC_SCHEDULING="true" make run`
+If you want to enable the scheduling functionality for Tensorboard servers that use ReadWriteOnce PVCs as log storages, then set the `RWO_PVC_SCHEDULING` to `true` and run: `RWO_PVC_SCHEDULING="true" make run`

 ## BUILD TENSORBOARD CONTROLLER IMAGE AND DEPLOY TO CLUSTER